simonwendel/sun-to-usb-adapter/README.md

 # Acknowledgements

 * Ben Rockwood for the project and his implementation
+* Sven Guenther for introducing the HID-Project and advanced keys
 * Arduino.cc
 * Adafruit
 * Alexander Kurz's awesome Keyboard Pin-outs